+Compuisory (C ore) courses.

-Code Course title NQF Credits HEQSF Level
+Code Course NQF Credits HEQSF Level

+EDN3200W Education 7

+EDN3201W English IP 8 7

+EDN3202W English First Additional Language IP 7

-EDN3203W Expressive Arts and Skills for Life IP 7
+EDN3203W Expressive Arts and Skills for Life IP 8 7

 EDN3204W General Method IP 4 7

 EDN3205W Numeracy IP 7

-EDN3249W School Experience IP 7
+EDN3249W School Experience IP 32 7

-SLL3114W Xhosa Communication for Educators 8
+SLL3114W Xhosa Communication for Educators 7

-EDN3208W LoLT - English 0 7
+EDN3208W LoLT - English 7

-Plus at least ty wo of the following:

-EDN3209W Mathematics IP.
-7
+EDN3209W Mathematics IP 7

-EDN3210W Natural Sciences IP 7
+EDN3210W Natural Sciences IP 10 7

 EDN3211W Social Sciences IP 7

-A candidate n nay in addition complete one or more of the follow ing courses:

 EDN3212W Xhosa IP 7

-EDN3213W Afrikaans IP 7
+EDN3213W Afrikaans IP 8 7

 EDN3214W LoLT - Afrikaans 0 7

 EDN3215W LoLT - Xhosa 0 7

-Note: EDN3249W School Experience IP (Teaching Practice): The University does not pay or subsidise the additional travelling costs which might be involved.
+\Note: EDN3249W School Experience IP (Teaching Practice): The University does not pay or subsidise the additional travelling costs which might be involved.
 When placed in schools, students are expected to comply fully with instructions from both the School of Education and the school principal.
 They are regarded as unpaid full-time members of the staff of the school and are required to be free of all other commitments during the school day.
 A learning contract must be signed with the mentor teacher.
 A candidate who is deemed unsuited to a teaching career for reasons of a personal nature may be advised accordingly by the Director of the School of Education.
 Such a candidate, if withdrawing from the programme after the first period of teaching practice, will not be liable for second semester fees.

-Postgraduate Certificate in Senior Phase and Further Education Training (FET) Teaching (128 NQF credits) Postgraduate Certificate in Further Education Training (FET) Teaching (128 NQF credits)
+Postgraduate Certificate in Senior Phase and Further Education Training (FET) Teaching (128 NQF credits)